-Which is why, in this article, I’m going to list out 20 red flags to look out for in any sexual partner.
+Which is why, in this article, I’m going to list out 20 potential red flags to look out for in a partner’s behavior.
 So you can either address it… or escape with your sanity.

 What if I’m married to someone who shows these red flags?

 If you find that you’re married to someone who shows a few of these red flags… don’t worry.
 At least now you know they’re potentially unhealthy behaviors and you can address it.

 Heck, maybe you recognize YOURSELF in some of these.
 That’s a great thing — it’s never too late to work on having a great sex life.

 Finally, just because these are red flags to me as a sex coach and clinical sexuality researcher, doesn’t mean they necessarily have to be red flags for you in your relationship.
 We’re all different with different preferences and needs.
 And if you’re cool with some of the things on this list… than, cool!

 I’m here to guide you, to empower you, and to make sure you don’t have to wave those red flags anymore.

 Most people assume that great sex is just going to happen naturally.